Culture, history and society

 Dyson’s early work focused on quantum electrodynamics and he also applied mathematics to the study of nuclear reactors, solid state physics, ferromagnetism, astrophysics and biology.
 He is the author of several popular books on physics.

 In 2006 Dyson published The Scientist as Rebel in which he questioned the science of global warming, putting him in conflict with the scientific consensus.

-Dyson has several concepts named after him including the “Dyson tree”, which is a hypothetical genetically-modified plant that lives inside a comet.
-He also popularized the idea of a huge artificial structure that could be built around a star by an advanced civilization – now known as a “Dyson sphere”.
+Dyson has several concepts named after him including the “Dyson tree”, which is a hypothetical genetically modified plant that lives inside a comet.
+He also popularised the idea of a huge artificial structure that could be built around a star by an advanced civilisation – now known as a “Dyson sphere”.

 In 2000 Dyson won the Templeton Prize for his writing on the intersection of science and religion.